 City Pharma Price: $18.67 | Price in US $45

 This multi-purpose, dry oil has been a best seller in France for ages.
 Nuxe Body Oil is made using six precious plant oils (Macadamia, Hazelnut, Borrage, Almond, Camellia and St. John’s Wort), and it smells incredible.

 City Pharma Price: (large) $3.84 | (small) $3.29 | Price in US $24 (large) and $20 (small)

 Homeoplasmine is great for a multitude of uses (dry lips, chapped skin etc).
-I use it mostly for lips but it’s a holy grail product in my kit.
+I use it mostly for lips and I always have one in my kit.

 LA ROCHE POSAY REDERMIC R